Ryan Bader

-Ryan Bader (/ˈbeɪdər/ BAY-dər; born June 7, 1983) is an American mixed martial artist who competes in the Heavyweight division of RIZIN.
+Ryan Bader (/ˈbeɪdər/ BAY-dər; born June 7, 1983) is an American mixed martial artist and actor who competes in the Heavyweight division of RIZIN.
 He previously competed for Bellator MMA where he was the Bellator Heavyweight Champion, and still holds the record for the longest continuous winning streak of any Bellator Champion.
 He is also the former Bellator Light Heavyweight Champion, and the winner of the 2018 Bellator Heavyweight World Grand Prix Tournament.
 At Bellator 214, Bader became the first fighter in Bellator history to become champion in two weight divisions simultaneously.
 Prior to signing with Bellator, Bader competed for the Ultimate Fighting Championship (UFC) in the Light Heavyweight division and he was a cast member and winner of The Ultimate Fighter: Team Nogueira vs. Team Mir.
+In the 2025 movie The Smashing Machine, Bader plays MMA fighter Mark Coleman.

 Early life and education

 Ryan Bader was born in Reno, Nevada and started wrestling at the age of seven.
 He entered mixed martial arts after a successful career in amateur wrestling.
 He attended Robert McQueen High School in Reno, where he won two Nevada state championships and was ranked as high as fourth in the country for wrestling.
 In football, Bader was the 2001 Nevada Defensive Player of the Year and helped the McQueen Lancers win the Nevada state championship title.